NaCl10/bp-website-content/blog/the-first-show.md

 ---
 We had our first concert on Februrary 20, 2020!
 It was a blast for everyone, us included.

+At this point, the band consisted of Malachi Schmitz (bass), Isaac Foust (keys), Gabe Schmitz (guitar), and Josiah Fillingham (drums).

 Here's a couple photos:
 ![Broken Pieces playing at their first show](/blog/first-show-1.jpg)
 ![Part of the crowd at Broken Pieces' first show](/blog/first-show-2.jpg)